hirosystems/stacks.js/CONTRIBUTING.md

 4. The code should contain [flow static type annotations](https://flow.org)
 5. Contain tests that cover any and all new functionality or code changes.
 6. Describe how the new functionality can be tested manually.
 7. Document any new features or endpoints, and describe how developers would be expected to interact with them.
 8. PR authors should agree to our contributor's agreement.

+## Reviewers
+Ken Liao (@yknl)
+Hank Stoever (@hstove)
+Aaron Blankstein (@kantai)
+Matthew Little (@zone117x)

+All pull requests require at least 2 reviewer approvals before it can be merged.

+# Documentation
+Documentation in this repo is automatically generated from code comments via `documentation.js`.
+It is the responsibility of the pull request author to verify documentation builds correctly.

+# Issues
 Github issues marked [help-wanted](https://github.com/blockstack/blockstack.js/labels/help-wanted) are great places to start.
 Please ask in a github issue or slack before embarking on larger issues that aren't labeled as help wanted or adding additional